clearblueyellow/Python-for-Cybersecurity-Professionals/README.md

 Capabilities: BTC addresses, email addresses, IPs, CVEs, domains, skype usernames, and more.
 (Read package documentation for complete list.)

 YARA Rules: The script includes a basic YARA rule (example_rule) that looks for the string "malicious" in the text.
 You can expand this by loading your own YARA rule files or defining more complex rules.

-Customization: Feel free to modify the YARA rules or add more IOC extraction methods as needed.
+Feel free to modify the YARA rules or add more IOC extraction methods as needed.

 ## Network Traffic Analyzer (PCAP Parsing)